openshift/openshift-ansible-contrib/reference-architecture/vmware-ansible/README.md

 Internal DNS should be set up to reflect the number of nodes in the environment.
 The default VM network should have a DHCP server set up for initial provisioning.
 Lastly, in the var/infrastructure.yaml ip information should also be provided for the nodes in question.
 Here, VM guest names and other items can be customized.

 ### OpenShift Playbooks
 The code in this repository handles all of the VMware specific components except for the installation of OpenShift.
 We rely on the OpenShift playbooks from the openshift-ansible-playbooks rpm.
-You will need the rpm installed on the workstation before using ose-on-aws.py.
+You will need the rpm installed on the workstation before using ose-on-vmware.py.

 ```
 subscription-manager repos --enable rhel-7-server-optional-rpms
 subscription-manager repos --enable rhel-7-server-ose-3.2-rpms
 rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm*
 yum -y install atomic-openshift-utils \
-                 python2-boto \
                  git \
+                 pyOpenSSL \
                  python-netaddr \
                  python-httplib2